-Since they were introduced, for Score has fully supported and made extensive use of both Drag and Drop as well as Contextual Menu interactions added to iOS 11 and 13, respectively.
+Since they were introduced, for Score has fully supported and made extensive use of both Drag and Drop and Contextual Menu interactions.
 To keep things simple, this guide doesn't call out every situation where these features are available.
 Instead, we provide two sections at the end of this document that help you understand when these interactions can speed up the tasks you've learned about in earlier sections.